 - Asymmetry in ear placement.
 This could occur as a result of changes during the healing process.
 Also, surgery might not successfully correct preexisting asymmetry.

 - Changes in skin sensation.
 During otoplasty, the repositioning of your ears can temporarily affect skin sensation in the area.
 Rarely, changes are permanent.

 - Allergic reaction.
 It's possible to have an allergic reaction to the surgical tape or other materials used during or after the procedure.

 - Problems with stitches.
 Stitches used to secure the ear's new shape might work their way to the surface of the skin and need to be removed.
 This can cause inflammation of the affected skin.
 As a result, you might need additional surgery.

 - Overcorrection.
 Otoplasty can create unnatural contours that make ears appear to be pinned back.

 How you prepare

 - Review your medical history.
 Be prepared to answer questions about current and past medical conditions, especially any ear infections.
-Talk about any medications you're taking or have taken recently, as well as any surgeries you've had.
+Your doctor may also ask about any medications you're taking or you've taken recently, as well as any surgeries you've had.

 What you can expect